apache/rocketmq-clients/java/README.md

 </dependency>
 ```

-There is a provider based on Java SPI mechanism, the provider here can derive specific implementations.
+There is a provider based on the Java SPI mechanism, the provider here can derive specific implementations.

 ```java
 // Find the implementation of APIs according to SPI mechanism.